astronomer/astronomer-cosmos/docs/dbt/connections.rst

     )

-Additionally, if you've specified a database/schema in either the connection object or the parameters shown in the code block above, those are overriden by dbt project files.
+Additionally, if you've specified a database/schema in either the connection object or the parameters shown in the code block above, those are overridden by dbt project files.
 For example, if you've setup a ``properties.yml`` file in your dbt project like this:

 .. code-block:: yaml